-Major poets and prose writers of England's Victorian period (1830-1901).
+A study of major poets and prose writers of England's Victorian period (1830-1901).
 Emphasizes those writers whose work both created and responded to crucial issues during this transitional era.
 Several minor authors and at least three Victorian novels are included.